 6.2.1 Reassignment Due to Class Cancellation.
 In the event that part of the load of a permanent/probationary unit member must be cancelled because of small class size, the District shall assign other courses, instructionally-related assignments, or student services activities for which the unit member is qualified so that the unit member has a full load.
-Courses assigned to part-time faculty may be reassigned to permanent/probationary faculty at any time before the first day of the class to ensure the permanent/probationary faculty member has a full load.
-Courses assigned to permanent/probationary faculty may be reassigned to part-time faculty may be reassigned to part-time faculty may be reassigned to permanent/probationary faculty may be reassigned to permanent/probationary faculty may be reassigned to permanent/probationary faculty as overload if such reassignment occurs before the first day of registration for the semester/term.
+Courses assigned to part-time faculty may be reassigned to permanent/probationary faculty at any time before the first day of the class to ensure the permanent/probationary faculty may be reassigned to part-time faculty may be reassigned to part-time faculty may be reassigned to part-time the permanent/probationary faculty member has a full load.
+Courses assigned to part-time faculty may be reassigned to part-time faculty may be reassigned to part-time faculty as overload if such reassignment occurs before the first day of registration for the semester/term.